11 Ways to Build Self-Care Practices Into Your Daily Life

 - Improve digestion

-- Support a healthy weight and appearance
+- Maintain a healthy weight and glow

-- Boost energy levels
+- Boost your energy

-One of the simplest ways to do this?
 Cook more meals at home.

 2. Engage in Positive Self-Talk

-- Boost confidence and optimism
+- Boosting your confidence and optimism

-- Encourage you to pursue your goals
+- Encouraging you to go after your goals

-- Is this thought true?
+- Is this thought even true?

-- How does it serve me?
+- How is it helping me?

 - How can I reframe it in a more positive way?

-Treat yourself with the same kindness.
+Treat yourself with the same kindness and understanding you’d give someone you care about.

 3. Reduce Your Social Media Screen Time

-Studies have linked excessive screen time to:
+Studies have shown that too much screen time can lead to:

 - Increased anxiety